ucsb-cs16/f22/_lab/lab09.md

 ### Step 3a: Familiarize yourself with the big picture

 Type "make tests" and you will see some tests pass, but some fail.
-Note: if you get a warning about comparing signed and unsigned integers, please ignore it.

 You are finished when all the tests pass.
 You will need to edit two files: <code>linkedListFuncs.cpp</code> and <code>strFuncs.cpp</code>

 Please note that this lab may be more difficult than the previous labs you have worked on.
-Don't be afraid to ask questions on Piazza and attend open lab hours.
+We encourage you to ask questions publicly on Piazza (so your classmates can be of assistance) and attend office hours for 1:1 assistance.

 ### Step 3b: Work on the linked list and string functions

 Please note that all of these functions **must** be written recursively.
 You will not get credit if you implement them iteratively.
-There are 4 functions you will need to write for this lab, one of which is a bonus:
+There are 7 functions you will need to write for this lab, one of which is a bonus:

 In strFuncs.cpp:
+- **[10 points] isPalindrome()**
-- **Recursively check if a string is a palindrome**
+  - Recursively check if a string is a palindrome
   - A palindrome is a word or phrase that reads the same backwards & forwards
   - Palindromes **are not** case-sensitive - disregard spaces as well
   - Examples